Dazed and Confused?

 A pale ale is a top fermented beer (ale) that is brewed with light malts.
 Usually a crisp, biscuity and hoppy beer.

-Try our darling Vermont Pale Ale Kaapse Maria, brewed with 5 differents types of hops and oats for a full body!
+Try our darling DDH Pale Ale Kaapse Maria, brewed with 5 differents types of hops and oats for a full body!

 is a pale lager.
 It’s origins lie in mid 19th century Czech Republic in the city Pilsen.
 The beer is bottom fermented, brewed with light colored malts and made with local Saaz hops.
 A clean and thirst-quenching beer.